SAMA7D65 Curiosity Board - Getting Started Guide for Linux®

 Back to Top

-Set Up and Start the SAMA7D65 Curiosity Board Serial Terminal
+Set up the SAMA7D65 Curiosity Board Serial Terminal and start the iPerf3 TCP server

-Set up the SAMA7D65 Curiosity Board serial terminal on the host computer.
+Set up the SAMA7D65 Curiosity Board serial terminal on the PC.

-On the host computer, open a serial terminal with the following settings:
+On the PC, open your favorite terminal emulator with the following settings:

 • Baud Rate: 115200